 The XP-80 has a maximum speed of 502 miles per hour (808 kilometers per hour) at 20,480 feet (6,242 meters) and a rate of climb of 3,000 feet per minute (15.24 meters per second).
 The service ceiling is 41,000 feet (12,497 meters).

 Unusual for a prototype, the XP-80 was armed.
 Six air-cooled Browning AN-M2 .50-caliber machine guns were placed in the nose.
 The maximum ammunition capacity for the prototype was 200 rounds per gun.

 The Halford engine was unreliable and Lockheed recommended redesigning the the fighter around the larger, more powerful General Electric I-40 (produced by GE and Allison as the J33 turbojet).
 The proposal was accepted and following prototypes were built as the XP-80A.

 Lockheed built 1,715 P-80s for the U.S. Air Force and U.S. Navy.
 They entered combat during the Korean War in 1950.
 A two-seat trainer version was even more numerous: the famous T-33A Shooting Star.

 Lockheed XP-80 Shooting Star 44-83020 was used as a test aircraft and jet trainer for several years.
 In 1949, it was donated to the Smithsonian Institution.
-It is on display at the Jet Aviation exhibit of the National Air and Space Museum.
-It was restored beginning in 1976, and over the next two years nearly 5,000 man-hours of work were complete the restoration.
+44-83020 is on display at the Jet Aviation exhibit of the National Air and Space Museum.
+It was restored beginning in 1976, and over the next two years nearly 5,000 man-hours of work were needed to complete the restoration.